The South African singer sits with Popdust to discuss his new single and how he approaches the work.

 "Convenience and ease are your enemies, in my opinion.
 It's not Instagram, it's a work of art that's gonna outlast your little life."

-Nakhane speaks with an easy poise, easily excitable with a dazzling energy.
-He's been compared to queer luminaries like James Baldwin and David Bowie, and the comparison becomes clearer when talking with him—the casual, almost-devilish way he articulates his brilliance.
+Nakhane speaks with an easy poise, excitable with a dazzling energy.
+He's been compared to queer luminaries like James Baldwin and David Bowie, and the comparison becomes clear when talking with him—the casual, almost-devilish way he articulates his brilliance.

 Not to imply there's any pretension or artifice to the South African artist or his work.
 In fact, his music cradles an unshaken honesty in the way he forces his past and his future into dramatic conversation.
 His latest single, "New Brighton," a collaboration with English singer Anohni, unfolds in a characteristically dreamlike reverie: a warmly dancing drum anchors the track's symphonic electronica wave, as Nakhane's angelic voice soars above: "Never live in fear again / No, never again."
 Nakane is as serious about his craft as he is loving, and the effect is nothing less than mesmerizing.